 The switching voltage regulators typically used for processor power delivery require the use of a feedback signal for output error correction.
 The VCC_SENSE and VSS_SENSE pins on the processor should not be used for generating this feedback.
 These pins should be used as measurement points for lab measurements only.
 They can be routed to a test point or via on the back of the motherboard with a trace that is a maximum length of 100 mils for this purpose.
-The socket loadline defined in the Intel® Pentium® 4 Processor VR Down Design Guidelines is defined from pins AC14 (VCC_CPU) and AC15 (VSS) and should be validated from these pins as well.
+The socket loadline defined in the Intel[®] Pentium[®] 4 Processor VR Down Design Guidelines is defined from pins AC14 (VCC_CPU) and AC15 (VSS), and should be validated from these pins as well.
 These pins are located approximately in the center of the pin field on the North side of the processor.
 Feedback for the voltage regulator controller should therefore be taken close to this area of the power delivery shape.
-Figure 4-28 shows an example routing of the feedback signal.
+Figure 33 shows an example routing of the feedback signal.
 It is routed as a trace from the 1206 capacitor in the Northwest corner of the processor back to the voltage regulator controller.
-Because the feedback in this case is not taken from the exact point that defines the socket loadline (pins AC14/AC15), it is important to consider any voltage drop from the feedback point to these pins in the design
+Because the feedback in this case is not taken from the exact point that defines the socket loadline (pins AC14/AC15), it is important to consider any voltage drop from the feedback point to these pins in the design.

-Figure 4-28.
+Figure 33.
 Routing of VR Feedback Signal

-4.7.1 Thermal Considerations
+4.6.4 Thermal Considerations

-For a power delivery solution to meet the flexible motherboard (FMB2) requirements, it must be able to delivery a high amount of current.
-This high amount of current also requires that the solution is able to dissipate the associated heat generated by the components and keep all of the components and the PCB within their thermal specifications.
-OEMs should evaluate their component configurations, system airflow and layout to ensure adequate thermal performance of the processor power delivery solution.
+For a power delivery solution to meet the flexible motherboard (FMB) requirements, it must be able to deliver a high current.
+This high current also requires that the solution be able to dissipate the associated heat generated by the components, and keeps all of the components and the PCB within their thermal specifications.
+OEMs should evaluate their component configurations, system airflow, and layout to ensure adequate thermal performance of the processor power delivery solution.